$w_{1+\infty}$ and Carrollian Holography: Review

 With mutually local primaries, the $T$ Ward identity was derived from the super-rotation Ward identity to be \cite{Saha:2023hsl}:

 Inspired by the last relation, we decompose the $T$ field inside the correlator as \cite{Saha:2023hsl}:

 where $T_e$ is not a local Carrollian field but contains the modes generating the holomorphic super-rotations.
-It is this object $T_e$ that corresponds to the 2D Celestial stress-tensor \cite{Kapec:2016jld}; by construction, it is the 2D shadow transformation of the negative-helicity energetically soft graviton $S^-_{1e}$.
-The $\langle T_{e}(t,z,\bar{z}) X\rangle$ `Ward identity' reduces to that of the 2D Celestial holomorphic stress-tensor \cite{Fotopoulos:2019vac,Banerjee:2020kaa} when all $\bm{\xi}_p=\bar{\bm{{\xi}}}_p=0$.
+It is the object $T_e(t\rightarrow\infty,z,\bar{z})$ that corresponds to the 2D Celestial stress-tensor \cite{Kapec:2016jld}; by construction, it is the 2D shadow transformation of the negative-helicity energetically soft graviton $S^-_{1e}(t\rightarrow\infty,z,\bar{z})$.
+The $\langle T_{e}(t,z,\bar{z}) X\rangle$ `Ward identity' is the Carrollian conformal analogue of that of the 2D Celestial holomorphic stress-tensor \cite{Fotopoulos:2019vac,Banerjee:2020kaa} when all $\bm{\xi}_p=\bar{\bm{{\xi}}}_p=0$.

 The generic OPE involving the $T$ field is given in the $j\epsilon$-form as \cite{Saha:2023hsl}:

 For a Carrollian conformal primary, $\left(L_{n}\Phi\right)=0$ for $n\geq1$.
 An $\text{SL}(2,\mathbb{C})$ quasi-primary on the other hand needs to satisfy only $\left(L_{1}\Phi\right)=0$.